kgodwinb44/Sparta-MongoDB/README.md

 - It stores data in BSON (Binary JSON)
 - It Offers high performance, horizontal scalability, and schema flexibility

+## Nosql Over SQL
+- Allows you to work with different data structures within a database
+- Your data does not need to be as organised

 ---

 ## Collections and Documents